Print

 4. Rest the dough.
 Cover and rest the dough for 30 minutes.

 5. Roll out the dough.
-Cut dough into 4 equal pieces.
+Cut the dough into 4 equal pieces.
 Working with one piece at a time (keep the others covered), flatten into a disc thin enough to feed through the pasta machine's widest setting (0 or 1).
-Pass the dough through rollers dusting lightly with flour as needed and letter-fold the ends to the middle to form a rectangle.
+Pass the dough through rollers, dusting lightly with flour as needed, and letter-fold the ends to the middle to form a rectangle.
 Pass the dough back through the widest setting until the sheet is long and rectangular.
 Then pass it through each successive setting (1, 2, 3, etc.) until reaching the desired thickness (typically setting 6).

 6. Rest the lasagna noodles.
 Trim the lasagna to the desired size and sprinkle each sheet with semolina (or other flour).
 If using immediately, allow the noodles to dry for 10-30 minutes.

-7. Par-boil (blanch) the lasagna noodles.
+7. Parboil (blanch) the lasagna noodles.
 Add the noodles 2 or 3 at a time to a large pot of boiling salted water and cook for 20 to 30 seconds.
-Remove them to an ice bath to stop the cooking and dry them on a clean kitchen towel and lay them out (try not to stack them all on top of each other if possible so they don't stick together).
+Remove them to an ice bath to stop the cooking and dry them on a clean kitchen towel, and lay them out (try not to stack them all on top of each other if possible so they don't stick together).
 Repeat with the remaining lasagna noodles.

 Make the Béchamel

 2. Add the hot milk.
-When the roux is golden brown and fragrant, turn the heat down to low and add one ladle full of hot milk whisking vigorously to incorporate it into the roux.
+When the roux is golden brown and fragrant, turn the heat down to low and add one ladle full of hot milk, whisking vigorously to incorporate it into the roux.
 Continue adding ladles of milk and whisking to combine until all the milk is added and the bechamel is smooth.
-Continue cooking and whisking for about 3 to 4 more minutes or until the bechamel thickens and coats the back of a spoon but is still easily spreadable.
+Continue cooking and whisking for about 3 to 4 more minutes or until the bechamel thickens and coats the back of a spoon, but is still easily spreadable.

 3. Adjust the seasonings.
 Add more salt, pepper, and freshly grated nutmeg to taste.
 If you're not using it right away, cover the top of the sauce with sustainable cling film to keep a skin from forming.